Ben-Doyle44/Ben-Doyle44.github.io/content/post/simplectf/index.md

 Question: Is there any other user in the home directory?
 What’s its name?
 Answer: sunbath

-I'll use sudo -l to see what mitch is able to run.
+I used sudo -l to see what mitch is able to run.

 ![sudo -l](/img/simplectf/sudo-l.png)

-As vim can run as sudo, I'll look at vim on [gtfobins](https://gtfobins.github.io/gtfobins/vim/)
+As vim can run as sudo, I looked at vim on [gtfobins](https://gtfobins.github.io/gtfobins/vim/)

 ![vim sudo](/img/simplectf/vimsudo.png)

 Question: What can you leverage to spawn a privileged shell?
 Answer: vim

-We can use sudo vim -c ':!/bin/sh' to get root and then read the root flag in root/root.txt
+I used sudo vim -c ':!/bin/sh' to get root and then read the root flag in root/root.txt

 ![root flag](/img/simplectf/rootflag.png)